lillux/morphoscanner/README.md

 # Morphoscanner: a Library for the Analysis of Molecular Dynamics Simulations of Self Assembling Peptides

-**Morphoscanner** is a tool developed to analyze *Gromacs* MD simulations of *SAPs* and recognize specific patterns in the SAPs network, in simulation made with the **Martini CG Force Field**.
+`**morphoscanner**` is a tool developed to analyze *Gromacs* MD simulations of *SAPs* and recognize specific patterns in the SAPs network, in simulation made with the **Martini CG Force Field**.

-The available version of Morphoscanner can recognize *Beta-sheet* topologies and retrieve qualitative and quantitative data on the SAP assembling process.
+`morphoscanner` is able to recognize protein secondary structures, and the emergence of *beta-sheet* structural patterns in systems of peptides.
+It provides qualitative and quantitative data on the SAP assembling process.

 `morphoscanner` is written in Python 3 using an object oriented approach, and it is developed to be versatile and easily accessible.

 `morphoscanner` gives to the user a way to handle trajectory data using `torch.tensor`.
 The software leverages ***parallel computing*** to compute tensor operations.
 It parallelize operations both on *CPU* and *GPU*, if an **Nvidia GPU** is found on the system and the correct version of *cudatoolkit* is installed.

-`morphoscanner` is able to recognize protein secondary structures, and the emergence of beta-sheet structural patterns in systems of peptides.

 `morphoscanner` is also an `API`, that enable the user to construct alternative workflow to the one we propose.

-**We strongly appreciate feedback from the community, bug reports, and advises on alternative analysis the can be useful to the community as a whole**.
+**We strongly appreciate feedback from the community, bug reports, and advises on alternative analysis the can be useful to the community.
+We also strongly appreciate your help in the development!**

 ## Distribution and intended use